At OHSU, students' experiences are enhanced by interprofessional activities and programs outside of the classroom.

 At OHSU, student interest groups provide opportunities for students to participate in and build meaningful connections with others who share similar interests.
 Student interest group activities are educational, intellectual, interdisciplinary, cultural, and social in nature.
 These activities help students develop leadership and workplace skills, collaborative relationships with others, and a sense of one's personal identity.
-For a list of current student interest groups, click here
+Check out a current list of student interest groups here

-On the first day of each term, incoming students from different schools and programs come together to learn about the basic student resources available on the Marquam Hill and South Waterfront campuses.
+During the first week of each term incoming students from different schools and programs have the opportunity to learn about the basic student resources available on the Marquam Hill and South Waterfront campuses.

 Celebrate Halloween with your classmates and friends!
 Costume contest, DJ, prizes, and food and drink.

 The coffee talk with the president is a bi-annual event hosted by OHSU President Danny Jacobs.
 This event gives students the opportunity to have an open dialouge about new educational initiatives, OHSU's vision, the importance OHSU plays in the local community and across the globe all while enjoying lunch and a fresh cup of coffee.